Photo by Lemau Studio / Shutterstock.com

 If you opt for an Original Medicare plan and also want prescription drug coverage, known as Medicare Part D, you must buy such a plan separately.

-Medicare Advantage plans are offered by private insurance companies, like PPOs or HMOs, that are approved by Medicare.
+Medicare Advantage plans are offered by private insurance companies, like HMOs and PPOs, that are approved by Medicare.
 A typical Medicare Advantage plan includes:

 - Medicare Part A